Sh0g0-1758/scarlet/README.md

 - Compound operations and increment/decrement are just syntactic sugars.
 (They get exapanded to their base expressions ie. `a+=2` will become `a = a + 2` and `b++` will become `b = b + 1`.
 Note that in post increment/decrement operations, the correct ie. un-updated value will be returned).
 - For comparing pointers the base type needs to be the same.
 So you need to cast a `long*` to a `void*` before comparing it with a `void*`
 - The expression `sizeof 'a'` get's evaluated to 1, although gcc and clang say its 4. (come on its a character)

+## Contributing Guidelines

+We ask all contributors to adhere to the following guidelines:

+- Please follow the Conventional Commits specification: [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+- Make your changes on a separate branch.
+- Ensure that your Pull Requests (PRs) are atomic, addressing one change or feature at a time.